Leozin777/Leozin777/README.md

 ### Olá! me chamo Leonardo :)
-- 💼 I work as a mobile developer using MAUI at <a href="https://www.reitech.com.br/">Reitech</a>
+- 💼 I work as a mobile developer using Flutter at <a href="https://www.reitech.com.br/">Reitech</a>
 - 📚 I'm studying Systems Analysis and Development at ULBRA

 <div align="center">